MADE-Apps/MADE.NET/docs/articles/features/data-converters.md

 # Using the Data Converters package

+The Data Converters package provides a collection of value converters and extensions to manipulate data in your applications.

 ## Converting a DateTime to a String using the DateTimeToStringValueConverter

 Value converters are a common coding practice for building XAML applications that allow values to be bound to a view, converted to a different type and back depending on the binding mode.